-How to Identify a Red Spotted Purple Butterfly
+How to Identify a Red-Spotted Purple Butterfly

 A butterfly in your yard is always a welcome sight, but if that butterfly shimmers?
 Even better!
-The red spotted purple butterfly has an iridescent sheen that makes it truly eye-catching.
+The red-spotted purple butterfly has an iridescent sheen that makes it truly eye-catching.
 Here’s what you need to know about this pretty pollinator.

 Meet the red admiral butterfly and learn how to attract them.

-Red Spotted Purple Butterfly Markings
+Red-Spotted Purple Butterfly Markings

 252867086 1 Nevin Shrom Bnb Bypc2020Courtesy Nevin Shrom

-A red spotted purple butterfly has iridescent wings
+A red-spotted purple butterfly has iridescent wings

 These gorgeous butterflies glimmer in the sunlight.
 From above, they are mostly black and iridescent blue with small orange spots on the wing tips.
 In addition, more red-orange markings are visible from below.

-“I took this photo of a red spotted purple butterfly (above) at Kelly’s Run Nature Preserve in Holtwood, Pennsylvania.
+“I took this photo of a red-spotted purple butterfly (above) at Kelly’s Run Nature Preserve in Holtwood, Pennsylvania.
 It’s one of my favorite places to hike,” Birds & Blooms reader Nevin Shrom says.

 We found 10 beautiful butterfly pictures you HAVE to see.

-Where to Find a Red Spotted Purple
+Where to Find a Red-Spotted Purple Butterfly

 Bnbugc Mike Brickl 5Courtesy Mike Brickl

 “Discovering a new variety of butterfly in your garden is really exciting.
-This red spotted purple (above) looked gorgeous fluttering around our blooming purple coneflowers,” Birds & Blooms reader Mike Brickl says.
+This red-spotted purple (above) looked gorgeous fluttering around our blooming purple coneflowers,” Birds & Blooms reader Mike Brickl says.

 What Do These Butterflies Eat?